jorgicor/bas55/tests/README.md

 -----------------------------------------------------------------------------

-All the Pxxx.BAS tests come from the *National Bureau of Standards - Minimal BASIC test programs - Version 2*, published in two volumnes on November 1980.
+All the Pxxx.BAS tests come from the *National Bureau of Standards - Minimal BASIC test programs - Version 2*, published in two volumes on November 1980.
 We call them the NBS test programs.

 The original publications of the NBS test programs can be found here: